grand-stack/grandstack.io/docs/getting-started.md

 ## Installation

-The easiest way to get started with GRANDstack is to clone the [GRANDstack starter](https://github.com/grand-stack/grand-stack-starter) from GitHub.
+The easiest way to get started with GRANDstack is to use the [GRANDstack starter](getting-started-grand-stack-starter.md).

 ## What is GRANDstack?